Deindividuation: Milgram (1963)

-Stanley Milgram's study is a classic study of blind obedience, however, many aspects of this study explicitly illustrate characteristics of situations in which deindividuation is likely to occur.
+Stanley Milgram's experiment is a classic study of blind obedience; however, it also explicitly illustrates characteristics of situations in which deindividuation is likely to occur.
 Participants were taken into a room and sat in front of a board of fake controls.
 They were then told by the experimenter that they were completing a task on learning and that they were to read a list of word pairs to the "learner" and then test the learner on accuracy.
 The participant then read a word and four possible matches.
 If the confederate got the match wrong, they were to administer a shock (which was not real, unbeknownst to the participant) from the fake control panel they were sitting in front of.
 After each wrong answer, the intensity of the shock increased.
 The participant was instructed by the experimenter to continue to administer the shocks, stating that it was their duty in the experiment.
 As the voltage increased, the confederate began to complain of pain, yelled out discomfort, and eventually screamed the pain was too much and sometimes they even began to bang on the wall.
 At the greatest amount of voltage administered, the confederate stopped speaking at all.
 The results of the study showed that 65 percent of experiment participants administered the experiment's final, and most severe, 450-volt shock.
 Only 1 participant refused to administer shocks past the 300-volt level.
 The participants, covered by a veil of anonymity, were able to be more aggressive in this situation than they possibly would have in a normal setting.
 Additionally, this is a classic example of diffusion of responsibility in that participants looked to an authority figure (the experimenter) instead of being self-aware of the pain they were causing or engaging in self-evaluation which may have caused them to adhere to societal norms.